-The verbal section in the SLAT exam is called the reading comprehension section and it consists of 5 short passages.
-This article consists of effective tricks and pointers, which will help you in acing this section.
+The verbal section in the SLAT is called the SLAT reading comprehension section and it consists of 5 short passages.
+This article consists of effective tricks and pointers, which will help you in acing SLAT reading comprehension section.

 The relationship between gender and the environment is complex because of the underlying historical inequities in gender and caste/class relations which determine women's multifarious roles as producers, conservers, consumers and distributors of natural resources.
 It is necessary to move beyond simplistic concepts of women, and of poverty, in order to understand the diverse and dynamic inter-linkages between rural communities and their natural resource base.

 How does class and caste of women related to their work ?